OMEGAMAX10/YOLOv8-Object-Detection-Tracking-Image-Segmentation-Pose-Estimation/README.md

-# YOLOv8 Object Detection and Image Segmentation
+# YOLOv8 Image Segmentation, Object Detection and Tracking
-YOLOv8 object detection and image segmentation using Ultralytics API in Python.
+YOLOv8 object detection, tracking and image segmentation using Ultralytics API (for detection and segmentation), as well as DeepSORT (for tracking) in Python.
 The results of the detection are extracted and prepared for further processing.